-The District provides sanitary sewer service to over 40,000 households and businesses in the southern and central portions of St. Charles County.
+The District provides sanitary sewer service to nearly 45,000 households and businesses in the southern and central portions of St. Charles County.
 The service area includes the cities of Cottleville, Weldon Spring, the majority of Dardenne Prairie, a small portion of the City of St. Charles, the southern portion of the cities of O’Fallon and St. Peters and all of the unincorporated areas adjacent to these municipalities.

 Over 650 miles of sewer line are used to collect wastewater from over 40,000 service connections.
 Fifty lift station and pump stations deliver the wastewater to 6 treatment plants.
 The size and type of those treatment plants are as follows: